0xPolygon/polygon-docs/docs/zkEVM/spec/evm-differences.md

 ### Opcodes

-Below is a list of the changes we have made with Opcodes in zkEVM in comparison to the EVM.
+Below is a list of the changes we have made to opcodes in zkEVM in comparison to the EVM.

    - **SELFDESTRUCT** &rarr; removed and replaced by **SENDALL**.